KimKaiv/starter-hugo-research-group/content/post/beginner's-guide-to-trading-on-AGORA-prediction-markets/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---

 AGORA is a platform for hosting prediction markets in which participants can bet on the outcome of events or the values of particular quantities.
-This article is an introduction into how to trade prediction markets on AGORA.
+This article is an introduction to trading on AGORA prediction markets.
 We will cover the mechanics of how you place trades and also offer some tips on how to translate your judgments and opinions into trading strategies.

 If you have been invited to participate in an AGORA market then you can login to the platform and you will see a screen showing a list of the individual markets open to you (your list will be different to the one below).